e-safety, photos and using screens

 In serious cases we will also consider legal options to deal with any such misuse.

 The whole school community is reminded of the CEOP report abuse process:

 Advice on bringing up e-safe children:

-- read this simple guide: how to keep your child safe this summer.
-It tells you the risks, how to set parental controls on devices, rule son screen time, staying safe online and ideas for off-screen activities.
+- read this simple guide: how to keep your child safe in school holidays.
+It tells you the risks, how to set parental controls on devices, rules on screen time, staying safe online and ideas for off-screen activities.
 You can download it below.

 - https://www.net-aware.org.uk/ is the NSPCC and O2's searchable website with most things you'd want to know about e-safety, reviews of sites, apps and games, and advice about e-safe behaviour